Missions: Our Values and Wider Engagement

 Local Missions

 Peace Community reaches out to those in need through our Local Missions projects.
-We give financial support for Clemson Community Care and Grace’s Closet in Oconee County.
-We also work directly with Homeland Park Primary School (Anderson) and Pendleton Elementary School staff to help meet some of the children’s needs.
-As the pandemic worsened, inflicting acute financial stress and uncertainty on families, we delivered clothing, face masks, hand sanitizer and other hygiene products for students and teachers.
-We have developed these relationships and will continue to nurture them.
+We give financial support for Clemson Community Care, Anderson Soup Kitchen, and the Golden Corner Food Bank in Seneca.
+We worked directly with Homeland Park Primary School (Anderson) and Pendleton Elementary School staff during the pandemic.
+As it worsened, inflicting acute financial stress and uncertainty on families, we delivered clothing, face masks, hand sanitizer and other hygiene products for students and teachers.
+We developed these relationships and will continue to nurture them.

 Homeland Park Primary and Peace Community Thank Caregivers at ANMED